 Sophrology was founded by Dr Alfonso Caycedo, a Spanish neuropsychiatrist and medical doctor in the 1960s to offer a gentle therapeutic approach to improve the quality of life of his patients.
 He drew from his experience as a neuropsychiatrist, his studies into Greek philosophy, phenomenology and psychological concepts, and his travels to India, Tibet and Japan to study yoga, Japanese Zen and Tibetan Buddhism.

 Up until then, invasive procedures such as electroshock and insulin-induced comas were commonly administered to patients who suffered from mental health conditions.
-Professor Caycedo wanted to find a more integrative way to support these patients and help improve their daily life.
+Dr Caycedo wanted to find a more integrative way to support these patients and help improve their daily life.

 In light of this holistic vision, Sophrology is a combined word from the Greek roots: harmony (Sos), consciousness (Phren) and study or science (Logos).
 Therefore, Sophrology means ‘the science of consciousness in harmony’.
 Derived from Plato’s ‘sophrosyne’, a concept that includes a state of harmony in mind, body and soul, bringing a sense of tranquillity.

 - A step-by-step mental well-being practice, fit for even the busiest routines

 - Simple mental and physical exercises that when practised regularly, lead to an empowered and balanced state of body and mind